-Each donor can by law donate eggs to create a maximum of 10 families, although only one woman will receive your eggs per sharing cycle.
+Each donor can by law donate eggs to create a maximum of 10 families.
 Each treatment cycle with donated eggs could result in one baby, twins, or possibly even triplets.
 Also if you consent to this, embryos created from your donated eggs, not used in the current treatment cycle, could be frozen and stored for your recipient(s) to try for a second child.
 Consent allowing, it is also possible that once your recipient has completed her family, frozen embryos still in storage could be donated to another recipient for embryo donation treatment.
 However, it is unlikely that there will be more than two or three deliveries from one donation and of course sometimes the treatment will be unsuccessful.